-Here, $\alpha$ , $\kappa$ , and $\iota{ht}$ all represent differences of the parameters in equation (18) across imported and domestic goods: $\alpha \equiv \mathbb{F}\mathbb{E}{Mt} - \mathbb{F}\mathbb{E}{Dt}$ , $\kappa \equiv \kappa_M - \kappa_D$ , and $\iota{ht} \equiv \iota{hMt} - \iota{hDt}$ .
+Here, α , κ , and ι{ht} all represent differences of the parameters in equation (18) across imported and domestic goods: $\alpha \equiv \mathbb{FE}{Mt} - \mathbb{FE}{Dt}$, $\kappa \equiv \kappa_M - \kappa_D$, and $\iota{ht} \equiv \iota{hMt} - \iota{hDt}$.

-We measure $b{hDt}$ and $b{hMt}$ as the expenditure shares on domestic and imported goods within each individual household.
+We measure b{hDt} and b{hMt} as the expenditure shares on domestic and imported goods within each individual household.
 The price changes for imported and domestic goods are measured as weighted averages of annual changes in national prices of products weighted by expenditures per product across all consumers in 2014, separately for imports and domestic goods.
-By using a single national relative import price change, our estimating equation in approach 1 is very similar to that used in columns 1-3 of Table 2, where we documented SF 3.
-We measure household h's inflation rate (across all sectors), $d \log P{ht}$ , using disaggregated price data in the CPI as measured by the SFSO (these price changes are common across households) and income group-specific expenditure shares across these disaggregated categories.
+By using a single national relative import price change, our estimating equation in approach 1 is very similar to that used in columns 1-3 of Table 2, where we documented Stylized Fact 3.
+We measure household h's inflation rate (across all sectors), $d \log P{ht}$, using disaggregated price data in the CPI as measured by the SFSO (these price changes are common across households) and income group-specific expenditure shares across these disaggregated categories.
 We measure annual changes in nominal income by household using a Swiss household panel on income (FORS); details are available in Appendix A.

 Identification.
 We identify differences in elasticities across household incomes from changes in import expenditure shares that are correlated with household income.
-We do not instrument for price changes since we have only one value of $d \log (p{Mt}/p{Dt})$ .
+We do not instrument for price changes since we have only one value of $d \log (p{Mt}/p{Dt})$.
 The identification assumption estimating regression (19) using OLS is that household-specific import demand shock deviations from the aggregate import demand shock between 2014 and 2015 are uncorrelated across household incomes in 2014.
-We relax this restriction in Approach 2.
+We relax this restriction in Ap-

-Results.
-Whereas we estimate regression (19) at the household level, we cluster standard errors by 50 income bins defined by quantiles of the household income distribution in our sample in 2014.
-We do so to allow for the possibility of correlated imported demand shocks across households in the same income bin; however, as stated above, we continue domestic varieties.
+25To map this first approach to our data (in which there are multiple imported and domestic goods), we assume that each of the two goods is itself a stable homothetic aggregator across a fixed set of imported and domestic varieties.
 In constructing import and domestic prices within groceries to use in the estimation, we use a first-order approximation of the expenditure function of any homothetic aggregator within each import status.

-Table 4: Estimation of $\eta_s$ in Approach 1 using equation (19)
+Table 4: Estimation of η_s in Approach 1 using equation (19)